Assignment of Credit Hours

 - Credit for a lab course is awarded based on the standard practice listed above;

-- Short-term "regular" courses (January/June term) are awarded credits based on the number contact hours/student work;
+- Short-term "regular" courses (January/June term) are awarded credits based on the number of contact hours/student work;

-- The standard practices science based labs is used for other kinds of labs; in other words, for each additional 2-3 hours of lab-like activity (of which 1 hour has to be direct instruction/discussion by the faculty member), 1 credit will be given.
+- The standard practice for science based labs is used for other kinds of labs; in other words, for each additional 2-3 hours of lab-like activity (of which 1 hour has to be direct instruction/discussion by the faculty member), 1 credit will be given.
 For example:

 - For films, a 3-hour block of time per week, for viewing and discussion-in addition to the 3 hours of "lecture"-would receive 4 semester credits

 - Labs and lab-like activities that are only 2 hours in length include 2 hours of lab plus at least one hour of the student's time for preparation and response/reflection;